-Section 7-15 Recall of Elected Officials
+Section 8-6 Recall of Elected Officials

-Application--Any person who holds an elected city office, with more than six months remaining of the term of office, may be recalled from the office, by the voters, in the manner provided in this section.
+Application – Any person who holds an elected city office, with more than 6 months remaining of the term of office, may be recalled from the office, by the voters, in the manner provided in this section.

-Recall Petitions--Twenty-five or more voters may file with the board of election commissioners an affidavit containing the name of the officer whose recall is sought and a statement of the grounds upon which the petition is based.
+Recall petitions – 25 or more voters may file with the board of election commissioners a sworn affidavit containing the name of the officer whose recall is sought and a statement of the grounds upon which the petition is based.
 If the officer is elected at large, the names on the affidavit shall be from the city at large.
 If the officer is elected by and from a ward the names on the petition shall be voters of the said ward.
-The election commissioners shall deliver to the said voters petition blanks demanding said recall, printed forms of which they shall keep available.
+The board of election commissioners shall deliver to the said voters petition blanks demanding said recall, printed forms of which they shall keep available.
 The blanks may be completed by writing or typewriting; they shall be addressed to the city council; they shall contain the names of the persons who have filed the affidavit and the grounds for recall as stated in the affidavit; they shall demand the election of a successor to the office; and they shall be dated and signed by the board of election commissioners.
 A copy of the petition shall be kept on file in the office of the election commissioners in a record book maintained for that purpose.
-The recall petitions shall be returned and filed in the office of the election commissioners within thirty days following the date the petitions were issued, signed by at least fifteen percent of the total number of persons registered to vote as of the date of the preceding city election, if the officer is elected at large and signed by at least fifteen percent of the total number of persons registered to vote in the ward as of the most recent city election, if the officer is elected from a ward.
+The recall petitions shall be returned and filed in the office of the election commissioners within 30 days following the date the petitions were issued, signed by at least 15 percent of the total number of persons registered to vote as of the date of the preceding city election, if the officer is elected at large and signed by at least 15 percent of the total number of persons registered to vote in the ward as of the most recent city election, if the officer is elected from a ward.

 The board of election commissioners shall forthwith certify thereon the number of signatures which are names of voters.

-Recall Election--If the petition shall be certified by the board of election commissioners to be sufficient, they shall forthwith submit the same to the city council.
+Recall election – If the petition shall be certified by the board of election commissioners to be sufficient, they shall forthwith submit the same to the city council.
 Upon its receipt of the certified petition, the city council shall forthwith give written notice of said petition and certificate to the person whose recall is sought.
-If said officer does not resign his office within five days following delivery of the said notice, the city council shall order an election to be held not less than thirty-five nor more than sixty days after the date of the certificate of the sufficiency of the petition.
-If, however, another city election is to occur within sixty days after the date of the said certificate, the city council shall hold the recall election on the date of such other election.
+If said officer does not resign his office within five days following delivery of the said notice, the city council shall order an election to be held not less than 64 nor more than 90 days after the date of the certificate of the sufficiency of the petition.
+If, however, another city election is to occur within 90 days after the date of the said certificate, the city council shall hold the recall election on the date of such other election.
 If a vacancy occurs in the office after a recall election has been ordered, the election shall nevertheless proceed as provided in this section and only the ballots for candidates need be counted.

-Nomination of Candidates--An officer whose recall is sought may not be a candidate to succeed himself if recalled at the recall election.
-Other candidates shall be entitled to have their names appear on the ballot at such recall election by filing the number of signatures for the office as required by section 7-4 (a).
+Nomination of candidates – An officer whose recall is sought may not be a candidate to succeed himself if recalled at the recall election.
+Other candidates shall be entitled to have their names appear on the ballot at such recall election by filing the number of signatures for the office as required by section 7-3a.
 The publication of the warrant for the recall election and the conduct of the same shall be in accordance with the provisions of other laws relating to elections.